bbugyi200/MyHugoBlog/content/blog/recently-edited-files.md

 * Checkout the [vim-startify] plugin for a heavier (but more powerful) alternative to the script discussed above.

 * The `:oldfiles` command in vim produces a list of recently edited files.
-Run `:h :oldfiles` from within vim for more information.
+For more information, run `:h :oldfiles` from within vim.

 [vim-startify]: https://github.com/mhinz/vim-startify